tradingstrategy-ai/docs/source/glossary.rst

         Automated trading strategies are computer programs that follow a defined set of instructions to execute trade orders.

-        Common automated trading strategies include moving average cross strategies, which buy when the stock price rises above the moving average and sell when it falls below, and trend-following strategies, which follow the mainstream trends and momentum in the market.
+        Common automated trading strategies include moving average cross strategies, which buy when the stock price rises above the moving average and sell when it falls below, and trend-following strategies, which follow the mainstream trends and :term:`momentum` in the market.

         See also